Erectile Dysfunction: Reason For ‘Falling Short’

 - Injuries to the pelvic region or post-surgical complications

 - An enlarged prostate

 - Fear of not being able to perform sexually – this can prevent an erection

 - Relationship problems, or lack of sexual desire for your partner, or knowledge that your partner is not physically attracted to you

 How is erectile dysfunction treated?

-Any doctor or specifically an andrologist will tell you that lifestyle and mental health management are keys to eliminating erectile dysfunction aside from the management of the underlying diseases or medications.
+Any doctor or specifically a Sexologist or an andrologist will tell you that lifestyle and mental health management are keys to eliminating erectile dysfunction aside from the management of the underlying diseases or medications.

 - In terms of lifestyle changes, you can try managing your weight, keeping blood sugar levels and blood pressure under control, and exercising regularly.